PriscyllaRocha/PriscyllaRocha/README.md

 ### Fun facts about me:

-- 💪 I really enjoy physical exercise.
+- 💪 I enjoy physical exercise.
 - 🍿 I love going to the movies.
 - 📚 Always eager to learn something new!